 With regards to non conventional observation, KENDA allows also the assimilation of radar reflectivity volumes and radial winds.
-Radar data are assimilated through the Efficient Modular Volume RADar Operator (EMVORADO) expressly designed for the COSMO model.
+Radar data are assimilated through the Efficient Modular VOlume RADar Operator (EMVORADO) expressly designed for the COSMO model.
 It simulates the radar reflectivity factor and radial velocities processing the COSMO model fields one radar system at a time.
 Operator characteristics, resolution and the management of no-precipitation information are described in (Bick et al., 2016).

-Although the operator gives the possibility to assimilate both radial winds and reflectivities, in the present work only reflectivity volumes are assimilated.
-Reflectivity volumes come from four different radar stations over Northern Italy (red circles in Figure 2): Bric Della Croce (Piedmont Region), Settepani (Liguria Region), Gattatico and San Pietro Capofiume (Emilia-Romagna Region).
+In the present work, radar reflectivities volumes are assimilated, but only on Northern Italy.
+Radar reflectivity volumes come from four different radar stations: Bric Della Croce (Piedmont Region), Settepani (Liguria Region), Gattatico and San Pietro Capofiume (Emilia-Romagna Region).
 Due to the complex orography of the considered area, radar are placed at very different altitudes and have different acquisition strategies.
-Observations are acquired every 10 minutes for Bric Della Croce radar, every 5 minutes for

-Settepani radar, every 15 minutes for San Pietro Capofiume radar and every 15 minutes starting from minutes 5 and 10 of each hour for Gattatico radar.
+Observations are acquired every 10 minutes for Bric Della Croce radar, every 5 minutes for Settepani radar, every 15 minutes for San Pietro Capofiume radar and every 15 minutes starting from minutes 05 and 10 of each hour for Gattatico radar.
+At lowest beam elevation angle the covered domain is presented in Figure 3.

+Raw reflectivities are pre-processed to eliminate non meteorological echoes, in particular, to eliminate the clutter signal that would affect the analysis retrieval introducing spurious observations.
 Data have a range resolution of 1 km, while the azimuthal resolution is 1 degree for Bric Della Croce and Settepani and 0.9 degree for San Pietro Capofiume and Gattatico.
-Before assimilation raw reflectivity are pre-processed taking into account non meteorological echoes, beam blocking and attenuation to improve the quality of data.
-In particular, it is important to eliminate the clutter signal that would affect the analysis retrieval introducing spurious observations.
-However, due to the fact that volumes from single radars undergo different pre-processing, it is not possible to define a homogeneous quality criterion.
-For this reason, all data in the volume that are not rejected from pre-processing step are supposed to have the same quality and are used into the assimilation cycle.
+Due to the fact that volumes from single radars undergo different pre-processing, it is not possible to define a homogeneous quality criterion.
+For this reason all data in the volume, that are not rejected from pre-processing step, are supposed to have the same quality and are used into the assimilation cycle.

 The high temporal and spatial density of observations is precious to estimate the initial state of numerical weather forecast.
 This allows to gather a lot of information on the real state of the atmosphere, but it determines an increase in analysis computational cost, in data transfer time and in memory disk occupation.
 Moreover, a spatial and/or temporal high density violates the assumption made in the most part of assimilation schemes: the non-correlation of observational errors.
 To reduce the total amount of data and to extract essential content of information, the superobbing technique is chosen.
 In this way, reflectivities over a defined area are combined through a weighted mean into one single observation representative of the desired greater spatial scale.
 As in Bick et al. (2016), the horizontal resolution chosen in this work for the superobbing is equal to 10 km.
-Furthermore, before performing superobbing on the observed and simulated fields, a threshold of 5 dBZ is applied to both fields in order to avoid that large innovations associated to non-precipitating signals would lead to large analysis increments without physical relevance.
+Furthermore, before performing superobbing, a threshold of 5 dBZ is applied to observed and simulated fields in order to avoid that large innovations associated to non-precipitating signals would lead to large analysis increments without physical relevance.

-To evaluate the observational error associated to reflectivity volumes, a diagnostic based on statistical averages of observations-minus-background and observations-minus-analysis residuals, as described in Desroziers et al. (2005), is used.
-Employing all radar data available during the test case, a reflectivity observational error (roe) equal to 5 dBZ is estimated, as found also by Tong and Xue (2005).
+To evaluate the observational error, a diagnostic based on statistical averages of observations-minus-background and observationsminus-analysis residuals, as described in Desroziers et al. (2005), is used.
+The estimated value is, on average along the vertical, 5 dBZ, as found also by Tong and Xue (2005).